Alexie81/Fibonacci/README.md

+# Fibonacii
-Try to give me a star and go to codeblloks or VS and debug, and run :);
+Try to give me a star and go to codeblocks or VS,debug and run :);
 Good look !